 Your academic record and recommendations must be a strong indicator of your capability to pursue advanced study and research in chemistry.

 A student who is currently enrolled in a graduate program at another institution must complete the degree that the student is currently pursuing before being considered for admission to our program.
 Only under exceptional circumstances will a student be admitted without a degree from their current institution.
 In all cases, we require a statement from the applicant detailing the situation, along with a letter from the applicant's research advisor or department head.
 Any such student will be expected to begin our program as a first-year student, take all of our normal coursework, and join a research lab via our normal group-joining process.

-The application fee is $70 for US citizens and permanent residents and $90 for all other applicants.
-The application fee must be paid by credit card at the time the online application is submitted.
-Application fees are non-refundable.
+There is an application fee of $70 for US citizens and permanent residents and $90 for all other applicants.
+The fee must be paid by credit card at the time the online application is submitted.
+These fees are non-refundable.
 In some instances, students involved in certain domestic programs may be eligible for a fee waiver, as described in more detail at the Graduate College website.

 - To apply online, please fill out the Graduate College Application.
 (Degree Codes needed to fill out the application form can be found below.)

 - International applicants must upload a copy of their passport.
 Additionally, Proof of Funding documentation will be required for students requesting a F-1 or J-1 visa.